 As my kids get older, I plan to change the 4 gift rule to want, wear, read, and share.
 This way, they will get three gifts from mom and dad, and I will use the share category to allow them to pick out a gift to donate to Toys 4 Tots.
 I love giving gifts exponentially more than getting gifts and I want to instill this in my kids, too.

 What if my extended family isn’t on board?

 I’d be lying if I said following the 4 gift rule is easy.
-Finding gifts for each category is easy.
+Finding gift ideas for each category is easy.
 It is not easy to stick with the one gift rule for each category.

 But the really challenging part is getting the grandmas to get on board.
 I have tried repeatedly to get my extended family to adhere to a “one present only” rule.
 I get the need to keep things even.
 No one knows this more than a mom of twins.
 My family likes to keep the amount spent fair, which is more than generous and understandable but often results in multiple gifts for each child.